lkopacz/a11y-with-lindsey/src/pages/podcast-a11y/index.md

 ### Using Artificial Intelligence

-The other option is to use AI software to parse through your text and provide a transcript for you.
-We tried [Trint](https://app.trint.com) and [Otter AI](https://otter.ai), which are both were great tools.
+The other option is to use AI software to parse through your audio and provide a transcript for you.
+We tried [Trint](https://app.trint.com) and [Otter AI](https://otter.ai), which are both great tools.
 AI also has some pros and cons.

 Pros: